shubamsharma/EFK-Stack-Demo/README.md

 Unzip the file in download section (You can choose any location but make sure you accordingly update the path in execute.sh)

 ### - Kibana
-Download Elastics Search from https://www.elastic.co/downloads/elasticsearch - Used version 7.12.1 <br />
+Download Kibana from https://www.elastic.co/downloads/elasticsearch - Used version 7.12.1 <br />
 (Make sure you use the same version of elastic search and kibana

 ### - Logstash
-Download Elastics Search from https://www.elastic.co/downloads/logstash - Used version 7.12.1 <br />
+Download Logstash from https://www.elastic.co/downloads/logstash - Used version 7.12.1 <br />
 (Make sure you use the same version of elastic search, kibana and Logstash)

 ## Configuration Required